 The Turbulent Extreme Multi-Zone (TEMZ) Model

 Alan Marscher has proposed a model that attempts to explain much of the multi-frequency variability observed in blazars.
 The basis of the model is that the ambient jet flow is magneticially turbulent.
 The ambient jet crosses oblique or cone-shaped shocks caused by an imbalance of pressure at the jet boundary (often called a "pinch" or "sausage" instability).
-The model is described in the paper "Turbulent Extreme Multi-Zone Model for Blazar Variability" by A.P.
-Marscher, 2014, Astrophysical Journal,780, 87).
+The model is described in the papers "Turbulent Extreme Multi-Zone Model for Blazar Variability" by A.P.
+Marscher (2014, Astrophysical Journal,780, 87), "Modeling the Time-Dependent Polarization of Blazars" by A.P.
+Marscher, S.G.
+Jorstad, and K.W.
+Williamson (2017, Galaxies,5, 63), and "Frequency and Time Dependence of Linear Polarization in Turbulent Jets of Blazars" by A.P.
+Marscher and S.G.
+Jorstad (2021, Galaxies,9, 27).
 Further application to observations of the variability of linear polarization of blazars appears in a paper published in the proceedings of IAU Symposium 313, "Time Variable Linear Polarization as a Probe of the Physical Conditions in Compact Blazar Jets".
 Another paper with later results (November 2016) is in the proceedings of the 2016 High Energy Astrophysics in Southern Africa meeting, "Multi-wavelength Behavior of Blazars: Combined Order & Disorder".

 As part of his PhD thesis, Nick MacDonald has adapted a ray-tracing routine to perform total and polarized (both linear and circular, with Faraday effects) radiative transfer within the TEMZ code.
 A paper on this, including some preliminary results, is "Faraday Conversion in Turbulent Blazar Jets".

-Version that uses openmp parallelization for multi-processor computers: temz.f
+Note: The code uses openmp parallelization for multi-processor computers

 The key features of the model include: